What is Gamification in Language Learning?

 So what are the advantages of gamification in education?

-Ultimately the goal with gamified learning is to increase participation and engagement.
+Ultimately the goal with gamified learning is to increase participation, engagement and therefore attention.

 In the classroom, teachers might design their lessons to include gamelike elements.
 For example: competitive activities, role-play, rewards, points and challenges.